 SED 311 Secondary Reading Techniques (2) F, Sp.
-Techniques of teaching upper-level reading.
-Prerequisite: ENG 104 and 108, or 112.
+Techniques of teaching reading comprehension strategies to middle and high school students.
+Prerequisite: ENG 104 and 108, or 112 and admission to the Education Department.
+Elementary teacher candidates must have completed EED 310 and 320.